LogicismDev/LogRPC/README.md

       * Grabs data from a lua script to track map information on the emulator.
        * Supports only Diamond, Pearl, and Platinum ROMs.
 Credits go to kiwi515 on GitHub for the script

-If you would like to request a program, website or presence to be added, DM Logicism at his Discord (Logicism#9308)
+If you would like to request a program, game, website or presence to be added, DM Logicism at his Discord (Logicism#9308)